neglectedvalue/sbt-antlr4/README.md

 `-package` option can be given by the following setting:

-    antlr4PackageName in Antlr4 := Some("com.simplytyped")
+    antlr4PackageName in Antlr4 := Some("com.github.neglectedvalue")

 You can also adjust `-listener`, `-no-listener`, `-visitor`, `-no-visitor` options: